-Students living in the above residence halls have first priority in applying for a parking permit for the lot adjacent to their building.
+Students interested in a parking permit with University Housing apply through the student business portal after contract submission.
+Residents of the listed locations will have first priority for a parking permit.
 There are no guarantees that these locations will have enough available spaces to meet the demand.
 However, if extra spaces are available, opportunities for parking may be extended to students living in other residence halls.

 University Housing parking lots are not part of the U-M Parking and Transportation System.
 To explore other U-M parking and transportation options, visit their website.

 A parking permit lottery is held for each residence hall with adjacent parking (see Lot Locations) and, initially, is open only to residents.
 Residents of other areas are eligible to apply for a parking permit and will be offered permits after returning and new residents.

 A lottery will determine the order in which permits are offered to eligible residents.
 Residents who do not receive a permit offer in their preferred parking lot may be offered a permit at another lot, depending on availability.